 The IGC connects…

 Students through civic leadership programs; social entrepreneurship grants; discussions about multiculturalism, internationalism, and community engagement; opportunities for reflection in personal discernment of values and vocation; and programs for students interested in doing research and learning about graduate school and careers as professors.
-We offer opportunities for service to the community, community-based learning and research opportunities.
+We offer opportunities for reciprocal engagement with the community, community-based learning and research opportunities.
 We invite students to create sessions for the annual International Roundtable.
 Options abroad include study away programs, internships, research collaborations and civic engagement.

 Faculty and Staff by supporting community-based learning courses; hosting the Urban Faculty Colloquium; hosting faculty reading groups and faculty learning communities; organizing Faculty Development International Seminars; managing an Urban Resource library; providing curriculum and pedagogical development opportunities around internationalism, multiculturalism, and community-based learning; and building cohorts to develop new understandings and practices for more equitable and just academic spaces.

 Community by connecting organizations with college partners for mutual goals, bringing guests to campus for public events, and meeting community-defined needs through course integrated community-based learning, research, and service.